afranks86/blogdown-site/content/publication/2014-characterizing/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: []
-publishDate: '2021-05-11T18:58:10.994716Z'
 publication_types:
 - '2'
-abstract: Although basketball is a dualistic sport, with all players competing on both offense and defense, almost all of the sporttextquoterights conventional metrics are designed to summarize offensive play.
+abstract: Although basketball is a dualistic sport, with all players competing on both offense and defense, almost all of the sports conventional metrics are designed to summarize offensive play.
 As a result, player valuations are largely based on offensive performances and to a much lesser degree on defensive ones.
 Steals, blocks, and defensive rebounds provide only a limited summary of defensive effectiveness,